LaunchCodeEducation/csharp-web-dev-curriculum/content/introduction-and-setup/walkthrough/cloning-a-project/index.md

 {{% /notice %}}

 ## Exploring the Cloned Repo in Your Terminal

+While you can do this through the Visual Studio interface, you should practice using the terminal as well.
+The interface may change or some places may test your comfort with the terminal.
+Keep practicing those command line skills!

-Once you have cloned it into Visual Studio, locate the repo using your terminal.
+Once you have cloned it in Visual Studio, locate the repo using your terminal.

 On a Windows machine, it is a path you saved your repo at.
 On a Mac, it’s in the Target Folder.